Acxiom/metalus/docs/step-groups.md

 There are three parameters for a step-group:

 ### pipelineId
-This parameter must be a pipeline id that is accessible to the *PipelineManager* within the *PipelineContext*.
+This parameter must be a pipeline id that is accessible to the [PipelineManager](pipeline-manager.md) within the [PipelineContext](pipeline-context.md).
 This parameter is not required if the **pipeline** parameter is used.

 ### pipeline
 This parameter is required and can contain either a string with expansion variable or a map with the proper pipeline